tocco/tocco-docs/framework/configuration/java-services.rst

 Invoke-Factory
 ^^^^^^^^^^^^^^

 Invoke factories are usually used to instantiate services in nice2.
-The two most commonly used models in nice2 are ``singelton`` and
+The two most commonly used models in nice2 are ``singleton`` and
 ``threaded``.
 For other ways of instantiating services please see the HiveMind-Services_ documentation.

-* **<invoke-factory model="singelton">** the service will be instantiated as soon as it is first called (Singleton).
+* **<invoke-factory model="singleton">** the service will be instantiated lazily when it is accessed for the first time.
 This is the default behaviour.
 If no model is defined ``singleton`` will be used.
 * **<invoke-factory model="threaded">** the service will be instantiated once per request.
 This is for example required for ``CollectingEntityListeners``.

 .. warning::
-   Most services are singeltons and singletons should always be stateless.
+   Most services are singletons and singletons should always be stateless.
 (E.g. we should never hold any data in member variables)

 Accessing a Service
 -------------------

 The two most common ways of accessing services in tocco are by autowiring and by passing it to a ``hivemodule.xml`` contribution.

-Autowiring works with all singleton services that have exatly one implementation.
+Autowiring works with all singleton services that have exactly one implementation.
 These services may just be listed in the constructor of another service and HiveMind / hiveapp will try to automatically provide these services.
 For it to work your service needs access to the service-interface that is to be injected.